Robin-Hood-zjw/pattern-design-object-oriented-design/README.md

 **Definition --->**

-> a design pattern that produces families of related objects without specifying concrete classes.
+> a creational design pattern that lets you produce families of related objects without specifying their concrete classes

 **Scenario --->**<br>